 If you are driving, simply enter Wasserauen, Switzerland into your GPS and it will lead you right to the Ebenalp cable car.
 Park near the cable car or in the parking lot across the street.
-There is no cost to leave your car over night.
+There is no cost to leave your car overnight.
 The cable car leaves every 15 minutes and costs 29 Swiss Francs or about $30 round-trip.
-Alternatively you can hike up the mountain, which many locals did, from Seealpsee to the Äscher.
+Alternatively, you can hike up the mountain, which many locals did, from Seealpsee to the Äscher.
 I was already getting grumpy since it was past dinner time so we gladly paid the $30 (each) for the cable car.

 It takes about 15 minutes to get to the top and you’re treated with beautiful vistas in all directions.
 Switzerland has very nice roads, trains, and this cable car was no exception.
-It couldn’t have been more than a couple years old.
+It couldn’t have been more than a couple of years old.

-After the short ride to the top you begin your easy 20 minute “hike” down and around the mountain to the Berggasthaus Aescher.
+After the short ride to the top, you begin your easy 20-minute “hike” down and around the mountain to the Berggasthaus Aescher.
 Just take a right out of the cable car building and start heading down the hill following the signs for Aescher Wildkirchli.
 You honestly can’t get lost.